- Communications/ Marketing/ Membership Committee

 The Credentials Committee is responsible for the ongoing development and the administration of the examination for the Diploma in Sport Medicine.
 First administered in 1989, the examination is a multi-stage OSCE (Objective Structured Clinical Evaluation) process.
 The Diploma in Sport Medicine is awarded to those who successfully complete the exam and serves to identify to the public and the profession those with particular skills and special expertise in the area of Sport Medicine.

-Dr. Janice Harvey (Chair), Committee Members: Bryan Barootes (Chief Examiner), Ian Shrier (ex officio member), Diane Lambert, Markus Besemann, Jennifer Fletcher, Mike Smith, Terry Defreitas, Kent Pottle, Nicholas Mohtadi, John Philpott.
+Dr. Kent Pottle (Chair), Committee Members: Bryan Barootes (Chief Examiner), Ian Shrier (ex officio member), Markus Besemann, Jennifer Fletcher, Mike Smith, Terry Defreitas, Janice Harvey, Nicholas Mohtadi, John Philpott.

 The Fellowship Committee comprises of Fellowship Directors of sport medicine fellowships/PGY3s from across Canada.
 Dr. Wade C. Elliott (Chair)

 For a complete list of current Fellowship Directors, click here

 This document is based on the 2009-2010 Fellowship Director’s Committee work of the CASEM.
 This document included a literature search of sport medicine programs, consultation with Dr. Mark Batt from the British Sport Medicine Training program, committee discussion and a ranking survey of current core competency values and teaching implementation.
 This document was reviewed by the full CASEM Fellowship Director’s committee on June 9, 2010.

 Click here to download list of Core Competencies

 The Official Languages Committee was established in 1994-95 to ensure that members are being serviced in the official language of their choice.
 After receiving feedback from our membership, the committee has decided to disband and reconvene on an ad hoc basis as needed.